 Limited to first-timers, this law applies to a person “who has not been previously convicted of a violation of this chapter …” And the law applies to all “controlled substances” other than heroin.

-Before this 2016 law, even these amounts of marijuana wax were charged as felonies.
+Before this 2016 law, prosecutors could charge even these amounts of marijuana wax as a felony.
 A felony drug conviction can trigger lost jobs, lost of civil rights, immigration consequences.
 The law steps in the right direction.

 The statutory language:

 Minn.
 Stat. §152.025, Subd.
 4 (a)(1) “the amount of the controlled substance possessed, other than heroin, is less than 0.25 grams or one dosage unit or less if the controlled substance was possessed in dosage units …”

 Does this mean defense lawyers will no longer need to litigate trace amount issues and cases?

 No. A Gross Misdemeanor is still a serious crime.